 "Open Educational Resources (OERs) are any type of educational materials that are in the public domain or introduced with an open license.
 The nature of these open materials means that anyone can legally and freely copy, use, adapt and re-share them.
 OERs range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation" (UNESCO).
 The public domain status or open license attached to OER lets users download, share, and sometimes remix/edit content without seeking additional permission from the copyright holder.

-As of May 2020, UT students are saving an estimated $700,000 each year thanks to faculty across campus who have replaced costly textbooks with OER and zero-cost materials.
-See more details on OER usage across campus using the dashboard below, and scroll down to learn how you can get involved.
+UT students are saving an estimated $700,000 each year thanks to faculty across campus who have replaced costly textbooks with OER and zero-cost materials.
+The Libraries attempts to collect data on OER usage across campus.
+Scroll down to learn how you can get involved.

-Who has received the SGA Open Education Award?
+Who has received an SGA Open Education Award?

 The Open Textbook/OER Grant Program helps incentivize adoptions and adaptations of OERs and free, openly-licensed textbooks to save students money and improve the teaching and learning experiences of both instructors and students.